18 years after KCPE, Fatuma Hajji graduates with a business management degree

 Fatuma, who made news for writing her KCSE at a boys-only school in Garissa County, has finally graduated.

-Fatuma graduated with a degree in Business Management (Human resource option) at the East African University in Kitengela, Kajiado county.
+On Saturday Fatuma graduated with a degree in Business Management (Human resource option) at the East African University in Kitengela, Kajiado County.

 After her graduation, she talked to Saturday Standard.
 With several children to raise, many in Fatuma's situation would have given up on the dream of acquiring even a high school certificate.
 But, nothing would stand in her way.